 And don’t take too much stock in the way restaurants are depicted in the entertainment industry.

-Because of food media, a lot of people think chefs just hang out, they're just creative in the kitchen, and they’re having fun, eating and drinking.
-There’s a lot of behind the science work that needs to be down.
+Because of food media, a lot of people think chefs just hang out, they’re just creative in the kitchen, and they’re having fun, eating and drinking.
+There’s a lot of behind the scenes work that needs to be done.
 We have really small profit margins, so you really have to be diligent about your food costs, labor costs, and rent costs.